Bergam0t/attendance_analyser/README.md

 Deployed as a serverless on github pages using the stlite package, so all processing will take place in the browser.

-Inspired by the work done by the strategy unit in [this repository](https://github.com/The-Strategy-Unit/WebinarStats)
+Concept inspired by the work done by the strategy unit in [this repository](https://github.com/The-Strategy-Unit/WebinarStats)